segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Entity added

-Send a Track event when an entity matching the audience conditions is added.
-Select your entity from the **Select entity** dropdown menu.
+Send a Track event when the lowest entity branch matches the audience condition.

 Example use cases:
 - Send a reminder to a customer when a credit card associated with their profile has an outstanding balance.